zchee/golang-wiki/Modules.md

 ### How to Define a Module

-Most projects will follow the simplest approach of using a single module per repository, which typically would mean creating one `go.mod` file located in the root directory of a repository:

 To create a `go.mod` for an existing project:

 1. Navigate to the root of the module's source tree outside of GOPATH: